DOHA Security Clearance Denials & Appeals Attorneys

 The information found during the FOIA request could help you obtain a favorable outcome in the decision process or during your appeal.
 As security clearance experts, our attorneys are familiar with the Freedom of Information Act and how it’s used in related cases.

 If you have received an unfavorable decision, you reserve the right to submit a written appeal to the Department of Hearings and Appeals.
-A notice of appeal must be submitted to the DOHA board in writing and must be received within fifteen calendar days of the date of the Administrative Judge’s decision.
-Failure to meet the deadline can result in the loss of your appeals rights and the Judge’s decision to deny, suspend, or revoke your security clearance may become final.
+A notice of appeal must be submitted to the DOHA board in writing and must be received within 15 calendar days of the date of the administrative judge’s decision.
+Failure to meet the deadline can result in the loss of your appeals rights, and the judge’s decision to deny, suspend, or revoke your security clearance may become final.

 Security Clearance Law Group has the expertise and resources to challenge your denial and help you reach a favorable outcome during the application process.
 We will dedicate our time and resources to figuring out the complexities of your case to help you obtain security clearance or get it reinstated once more.